-For more about the role of widows in the Bible, read Robin Gallaher Branch, Biblical Views: “Biblical Widows—Groveling Grannies or Teaching Tools?” in the January/February 2013 issue of Biblical Archaeology Review.Not a BAS Library member yet?
-Sign up today!
+For more about the role of widows in the Bible, read Robin Gallaher Branch, Biblical Views: “Biblical Widows—Groveling Grannies or Teaching Tools?” in the January/February 2013 issue of Biblical Archaeology Review.Not a BAS Library or All-Access Member yet?
+Join today.

 The Bible and Sexuality in South Africa

-Barnabas: An Encouraging Early Church Leader Part 1, Part 2
+Barnabas: An Encouraging Early Church Leader: Part 1, Part 2

-Judith: A Remarkable Heroine Part 1, Part 2
+Judith: A Remarkable Heroine: Part 1, Part 2